 You may also notice advertisements posted in hostels and supermarkets.
 Local newspapers are also a good source of information.
 Rent figures are weekly, not monthly.
 Rent is generally paid weekly, though some landlords may allow you to pay every other week.

-If you plan to move around regularly, you might decide to stay uniquely in hostels and Airbnbs.
-Some hostels offer working holiday makers the option of staying in their property’s van at a reduced rate.
+If you plan to move around regularly, you might decide to stick to hostels and Airbnbs.
+Some hostels offer working holiday makers the option of staying in their car or van on the property’s car park at a reduced rate.

 0 comments